noahpresler/semesterly/docs/source/developers/backend/parse.rst

     :remaining_seats: this will be automatically calculated if given -1 or left out.
     :type: could be `Lecture`, `Lab`, `Tutorial`, etc..
 Defaults to `Lecture`.
     :fees: A float or string that will default to 0.00.
-    :instructurs:  a list of course instructors; the first in the list is the primary instructor.
+    :instructors:  a list of course instructors; the first in the list is the primary instructor.
 The entries in the list can take the form of

         1)  a dictionary